-Sarge is intended to be used on any Python version ≥ 2.6 and is tested on Python versions 2.6, 2.7, 3.1, 3.2 and 3.3 on Linux, Windows, and Mac OS X (not all versions are tested on all platforms, but are expected to work correctly).
+Sarge is intended to be used on and is tested on Python versions 2.7, 3.6 - 3.10, pypy and pypy3 on Linux, Windows, and macOS.

 1.5 Project status

 The project has reached alpha status in its development: there is a test suite and it has been exercised on Windows, Ubuntu and Mac OS X. However, because of the timing sensitivity of the functionality, testing needs to be performed on as wide a range of hardware and platforms as possible.